Horseback Planet Society

 Plateau Perspectives has long supported the development of the HPS model of community-beneficial tourism – including an inspiration study tour to Nepal in 2011, joint trialing of community tourism activities in the Longbao wetlands, capacity building for guides, and the on-going development of an accreditation system for both guides and clients involved in horse trekking tourism.

 Currently, HPS is launching community-based horse riding tourism in eastern Tibet Autonomous Region with professional and logistic support from Plateau Perspectives and the Qomolangma Glacier Foundation.
-Several exploratory tours already have taken place in Kyrgyzstan, in collaboration with local community rangers and the Ilbirs (Snow Leopard) Foundation.
-Plans are now also being made to begin similar work in the coming year in the Caucuses Mountains.
+Several exploratory tours already have taken place in Kyrgyzstan, in collaboration with local community rangers and the Ilbirs Foundation.
+Plans are now also being made to begin similar work in the Caucasus Mountains.